ashwaniks1/Data-Crawling/README.md

 appbrainfullcontent.py contains the code for crawling the full data like app name ranking developer category ratings totals installs.

-digitaltrends contains the ranking of the top free android apps
+digitaltrends contains the ranking of the top free android appsof dec 2018